junxit/us-congress-bills-115/metadata.md

 - 2017-05-24 — The Speaker designated the Honorable Jeff Duncan to act as Chairman of the Committee.
 - 2017-05-24 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-05-24 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2017-05-25 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.